 As future events and their effects cannot be determined with certainty, actual results may differ from the estimates used in preparing the accompanying financial statements.
-Significant estimates and assumptions are required as part of estimating an allowance for doubtful accounts, depreciation, net position classification, and determining the net pension and OPEB liabilities.
+Significant estimates and assumptions are required as part of estimating an allowance for doubtful accounts, depreciation, and determining the net pension and OPEB liabilities.